Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. ChakraCore was updated to version of January 26, 2023;
-   In configuration settings of the ChakraCore JS engine was added one new property - `AllowReflection` (default `false`).
+   2. In configuration settings of the ChakraCore JS engine was added one new property - `AllowReflection` (default `false`).

    =============
    DOCUMENTATION